michaelorr/goodall/README.md

 ## Adding new Metrics

-Add an entry to BucketMap in `pkg/metrics/metrics.go`.
-This map is of the form `"key": value` where `key` is a string and `value` is a function with that takes no arguments and returns a float64.
-This function should be exported from the metrics package so that it can be called from the main logic.
-The return value is the metric that will be stored in the database.
+To add a new metric, add an entry to BucketMap in `pkg/metrics/metrics.go`.
+This map is of the form `"key": value` where `key` is a string and `value` is a function that takes two arguments, a string and chan of type `*metrics.DataPoint`.
+The function should send along the channel a pointer to an instance of metrics.Datapoint which contains the BucketName that was passed in and the result value that should be stored in the db.
 This method will be called every metrics.Interval which is an instance of time.Duration.

 ## Notes